 For more recent heroes, Jews could turn for inspiration to the Maccabees, who had led a bloody insurrection that liberated their people from the Macedonian kingdom of Syria ruled by Antiochus Epiphanes.
-The successors to the Macedonians were the Romans, who had been ruling over the Jews, largely through proxies like the Herods, for years.
-In expecting a messiah or savior, the common belief was that he would come as a fighting prince, another David or Judas Maccabeus, with sword in hand to to drive the Romans into the sea.
-Yet here is this prophet or (some might say) messiah, early in his career, calmly beginning an address to the multitude proclaiming the blessedness of “the poor in spirit” or simply, as in the parallel passage in Luke, “the poor.”
+The successors to the Macedonians were the Romans, who had been ruling over the Jews, largely through proxies like the Herods, for more than 100 years.
+In expecting a messiah or savior, Jews commonly believed he would come as a fighting prince, another David or Judas Maccabeus, with sword in hand, to drive the Romans into the sea.
+Yet here is this prophet or (as some would say) messiah, early in his career, calmly beginning an address to the multitude proclaiming the blessedness of “the poor in spirit” or simply, as in the parallel passage in Luke, “the poor.”

-Matthew’s phrase “poor in spirit” is even stronger than Luke’s.
-Odysseus may have been without resources and beggarly in appearance, but, as a proud and violent Greek aristocrat, he was anything but poor in spirit.
-Jesus was telling his people that the greatest happiness one can have is to have the spirit of the cringing beggar.
-What a strange statement, then, to make that the abject and miserable, those who mourn the loss of a loved one, are the ones who have experienced divine good favor.
-Most of us have read or heard this sermon so many times we take it for granted as either hyperbole—He could not have meant these things literally, could he—or as a set of Sunday school clichés that we recite without any intention of living up to.
+What a strange statement, then, to make, that the abject and miserable, those who mourn the loss of a loved one, are the ones who have experienced divine good favor.
+Most of us have read or heard this sermon so many times we take it for granted as either hyperbole—He could not have meant these things literally, could he?—or as a set of Sunday school clichés that we recite without any intention of living up to.
 But then they would not be the Beatitudes, but only the platitudes.